raxigan/pcfy-my-mac/README.md

 <kbd>⌥</kbd>
 </td>
 <td>
-Open Spotlight (can be easily changed to run _Launcher_ or similar apps)
+Open Spotlight (can be easily changed to run Launcher, Alfred or other similar apps)
 </td>
 </tr>